bartvanhoey/FunctionalCSharp/README.md

 ## Primitive Obsession
 Primitive obsession stands for the use of primitive types instead for domain modeling.
-Primitives are often use too liberally.
+Primitives types are often used too liberally.
 If you need to constrain the inputs of a function, it's usually better to use a custom type. (int age vs Age age)

 ## Railway-oriented programming